tylernguyen/x1c6-hackintosh/3_README-POSTinstallation.md

 1. Install CLOVER on the main boot EFI paritition to enable boot without the installation media.
-2. Install the following kexts in EFI/CLOVER/kexts/Other/
-            FakeSMC  - system support
-            VoodooPS2Controller  - enable support for keyboard and touchpad
+2. Please reference my uploaded EFI folder to determine which kexts I'm currently using.
+Note that for CPUFriend, please generate your own DataProvider kexts per different machine specfiications and desired configurations.
+Use [one-key-cpufriend](https://github.com/stevezhengshiqi/one-key-cpufriend).
 3. Using KextBeast or another kext installer, install the following kexts in L/E/ or EFI/Clover/kexts/Other/.
 L/E/ makes it easy to differentiate between custom kexts and default Apple kexts.
 EFI/Clover/kexts/Other makes it easy to backup or troubleshoot kexts.